meower-media-co/RFC/RFC-1-Clients.md

     The current list of supported bridges are:

     - Discord
-    - Revolt/Revower (Dead)
-    - Webhooks (uses a diffrent style for bridged posts)
     - gc *internal only*

 - Sending typing indication.
 You do not need to show who is typing.
 - Markdown (APTE if you want, markdown itself is not optional).
-- Image host whitelist (until we get a image reflector), can be disabled by the user (with warning before disabling!).
+- Image host whitelist (until we get a image reflector), can be disabled by the user (with a warning before disabling!).

     Current list of allowed image hosts:
     - https://meower.org/